• Skip to main content

 2 – Invest in Mealworms to Feed the Robins

 Robins enjoy the birdseed blends you put out for them.
-However, the species more greatly receives benefits from the addition of mealworms to the menu.
+However, the species more greatly benefits from adding mealworms to the menu.
 Prepare the food mixture, add mealworms, and place it on a feeding ledge or near their usual feeding spot.
 You will attract a nice variety of birds to your offerings.

 These birds should eat a diet of only 40% seeds and fruits but 60% worms, grubs, and insects.
 This balance is most important in the springtime when mama birds need the nourishment for producing healthy hatchlings.